Skip to content

 Command parameters:

 • -config /etc/beadmin/beadmin.conf — path to the panel's configuration file.
-The default is /etc/beadmin/beadmin.conf; change it only if you specified a custom path during the BeAdmin installation.
+The default is /etc/beadmin/beadmin.conf; change it only if you specified a custom path during installation.

 ⚠️ The -user flag is required